Chiral anomaly: Informal introduction

 At the time that the Adler–Bell–Jackiw anomaly was being explored in physics, there were related developments in differential geometry that appeared to involve the same kinds of expressions.
 These were not in any way related to quantum corrections of any sort, but rather were the exploration of the global structure of fiber bundles, and specifically, of the Dirac operators on spin structures having curvature forms resembling that of the electromagnetic tensor, both in four and three dimensions (the Chern–Simons theory).
-After considerable back and forth, it became clear that the structure of the anomaly could be described with bundles with a non-trivial homotopy group, or, in physics lingo, in terms of instantons.
+After considerable discussion, it became clear that the structure of the anomaly could be described with bundles with a non-trivial homotopy group, or, in physics terminology, in terms of instantons.

 Instantons are a form of topological soliton; they are a solution to the classical field theory, having the property that they are stable and cannot decay (into plane waves, for example).
 Put differently: conventional field theory is built on the idea of a vacuum – roughly speaking, a flat empty space.
 Classically, this is the "trivial" solution; all fields vanish.
 However, one can also arrange the (classical) fields in such a way that they have a non-trivial global configuration.
 These non-trivial configurations are also candidates for the vacuum, for empty space; yet they are no longer flat or trivial; they contain a twist, the instanton.
 The quantum theory is able to interact with these configurations; when it does so, it manifests as the chiral anomaly.

 In mathematics, non-trivial configurations are found during the study of Dirac operators in their fully generalized setting, namely, on Riemannian manifolds in arbitrary dimensions.
 Mathematical tasks include finding and classifying structures and configurations.
 Famous results include the Atiyah–Singer index theorem for Dirac operators.
 Roughly speaking, the symmetries of Minkowski spacetime, Lorentz invariance, Laplacians, Dirac operators and the U(1)xSU(2)xSU(3) fiber bundles can be taken to be a special case of a far more general setting in differential geometry; the exploration of the various possibilities accounts for much of the excitement in theories such as string theory; the richness of possibilities accounts for a certain perception of lack of progress.